BaiyangZhang/BaiyangZhang.github.io/_drafts/2023-12-7-Transseries-Lecture-2.md

 By order we mean either *totally ordered* (which is a binary relation $\leq$ that satisfies comparability, also called totality, meaning the any two elements are comparable, transitivity, reflexivity $a\leq a$ and anti-symmetry, $a\leq b$ and $b\leq a$ imply $a=b$ ) or linearly ordered (the elements can be thought of as lying on a straight line in such a way that every element has a distinct position, and you can move from one end of the line to the other, encountering each element in a definite order).
 Linearly ordered is the same thing as totally ordered.

 In our case, the order relation is again "far larger then" $\gg$.
 However, note that this is **not a totally order**, we don't require reflexivity and antisymmetry, since $a \gg a$ can not be correct.
 We do require comparability and transitivity though.
 The concept of `large` and `small` are defined with respect to identity $1$, if ${\frak g}\in {\frak M}$ and ${\frak g} \ll 1$ then ${\frak g}$ is said to be `small`, if ${\frak g} \gg 1$ the it is said to be `large`.

+In algebra, a `valuation` is a function on a field that provides a *measure of the size or multiplicity of elements of the field*.
+A field with a valuation on it is called a valued field.

 As a convention, we will use fraktur font, lower case for elements and upper case for sets.